ritchielrez/rit_str/README.md

 in a string view, yet hold the substring in that same string view.
 Because it is count based, we can set the count to 5 in this case, and using `rit_str_view_print()` we can print the substring only, even though the string view holds a pointer to the whole string.
 This allows to save heap allocation calls as string views are stored in stack memory.
-Check out this [repo](https://github.com/ritchielrez/c-string-test) to learn more about how you may use this feature.

 ### How to use this library